incendies/emreozdiyarcv/index.md

 `December 2023 - now`
 __ Freelance Full Stack Developer and Game Developer _mostly full stack and game development projects
-- Working with some of the individual and startup projects with using NodeJS, ExpressJS, NextJS, React, Typescript, PHP everything on your need.
+- Working with some of the individuals and startup projects using with NodeJS, ExpressJS, NextJS, React, Typescript, PHP and everything on your need.

 `October 2022 - December 2023`
 __wealthofgeeks.com and bosslevelgamer.com__, USA,